 Setting out on your first independent IoT project may seem overwhelming.
-Looking at the statistics, over half of IoT projects do not make it past the pilot stage and from those that make it, one third report below-average results.
+Looking at the statistics, over half of IoT projects do not make it past the pilot stage.
+Of those that make it, one–third report below-average results.
 So it is no wonder that things may seem discouraging at first.
 Still, in many of those cases, the main culprits for failure are lack of in-house expertise and lack of careful planning that weighs in all the risks and maps out a reliable trajectory with clear milestones.
 From selecting the hardware to choosing the right IoT platform, putting together a stellar team of domain experts, and guiding them through implementation and deployment, the complex web of IoT project work may be difficult to navigate.
 But it all starts with choosing the hardware and settling on the right IoT development kit.

 Consider the challenge you need to solve

 So before you even get started on your IoT project, have a look around and identify the main issues you want to resolve.
 IoT connectivity is not an end in itself but a step towards more transparency on the shop floor, better asset management, and enhanced risk assessment, to name a few.
 So an IoT project is foremost a business initiative that helps you extract more value out of existing resources, saves time and money.